Meycauayan: Economy

 The City of Meycauayan is the economic, industrial, commercial, financial and educational center of southern Bulacan.
 The city is known for its jewelry and leather industries.
 For years, Meycauayan has been the hub of jewelry production in the Philippines and in Asia.
-It is known for its low-priced jewelries.
+It is known for its low-priced jewelry.
 The locality also produces leather goods.
-Shoes, bags and every kind of leather product has been traditionally manufactured here.
+Shoes, bags, and leather products of every kind have traditionally been manufactured here.
 A number of leather tanneries still operate in Meycauayan, which over the years have converted the city into a hub for leather goods.

-In 2016, the total net income for Meycauayan is worth Php 6.875 billion, making it the richest in the province of Bulacan and 18th-highest-income city in the Philippines.
+In 2016, the total net income for Meycauayan was worth ₱6.875 billion, making it the richest in the province of Bulacan and 18th-highest-income city in the Philippines.

 Industrial compounds and parks

 The City of Meycauayan is also home to many industrial parks and compounds.